Thattungal Thirakkappadum: Plot

 Shankar murders his mistress, Geetha after finding out that she has had a child with another man.
 Adaikalam, who is mute and an orphan is blamed for this murder.
 Adaikalam gets arrested by the police.
-Then Shankar meets his wife (the one that he had abandoned) Meenakshi, and his daughter and lives with them.
-When Shankar goes abroad on business, by ship, the ship explodes.
+Shankar meets his wife (the one that he had abandoned) Meenakshi, and his daughter and lives with them.
+When Shankar goes abroad on business, by ship and the ship explodes.
 Shankar feigns death after which, his insurance money is received by Meenakshi.
-Shankar needed that money to pay off his debts so he had pretended to be dead and made Meenakshi take the insurance money and pay his debts.
+Shankar needed that money to pay off his debts so he pretended to be dead and made Meenakshi take the insurance money and pay his debts.
 Shankar and Meenakshi have a fight.
 While fighting, Shankar's daughter gets frightened and kills Shankar.
 Meenakshi is shocked and hides his body in a room.
 That's when Adaikalam gets released from jail.
 When he goes to meet Shankar, Meenakshi tries to stop him entering the room, but she cannot.
 When Adaikalam sees the body, he is shocked.
 Meenakshi pretends not to know anything about this and calls the police.
 When the police come, they investigate and come to know that Meenakshi killed Shankar.
 Meenakshi is arrested and her daughter is taken care of by Adaikalam.